Remèdes rapides et naturels contre les reflux gastriques

 Throat irritation caused by acid reflux can also lead to persistent hoarseness.

-Some individuals may experience a tightness or constriction in the throat, which may be caused by irritation of the esophagus.
+Some individuals may experience a feeling of tightness or constriction in the throat, which may be caused by irritation of the esophagus.

-It is important to note that acid reflux can be intermittent or chronic, and symptoms can vary in intensity from person to person.
-If you experience acid reflux symptoms regularly, it is advisable to consult a healthcare professional for an accurate diagnosis and a tailored treatment plan.
+It's important to note that acid reflux can be intermittent or chronic, and symptoms can vary in severity from person to person.
+If you experience acid reflux symptoms regularly, it's advisable to consult a healthcare professional for an accurate diagnosis and a tailored treatment plan.

-GERD occurs when acidic stomach contents back up into the esophagus, causing symptoms such as heartburn, regurgitation, and sometimes chest pain.
+GERD occurs when stomach acid backs up into the esophagus, causing symptoms such as heartburn, regurgitation, and sometimes chest pain.
 The main causes of GERD include:

 Lower esophageal sphincter (LES) relaxation

 The LES is a muscle located at the junction between the esophagus and the stomach.
 Normally, it tightens after allowing food to pass into the stomach, preventing reflux.
-However, if this muscle relaxes excessively or functions abnormally, it can allow acids to flow back up into the esophagus.
+However, if this muscle relaxes excessively or functions abnormally, it can allow acid to back up into the esophagus.

 Hiatal hernia